Best Safety Razors In 2022

-Our Top Picks Of The Best Safety Razor
+The Best Safety Razor

 The cream of the crop comes in stainless steel, and looks like it popped straight out of 1957.
 Merkur’s precision instrument of shaving power comes with a built-in grip along the extended handle, giving you control, stability, and enough room to shave comfortably.
 Merkur’s Futur is one of the most aggressive double-edged razors on the market.
 While that might sound scary, it simply means it’s going to turn you from bearded bud, to rugged stud one way or another.
 Use these with caution, and you’ll emerge with the cleanest, best-looking shave in history.

 Transitioning from disposables or electric to this safety razor is a synch.
 We recommend an all-natural shaving cream/gel for those with sensitive skin, and a piping hot towel to feel like you walked out of a Brooklyn barber shop.
 You’ll get the closest shave of your life, and the sharpest look you’ve ever had, all with Merkur.

 Long-handled safety razor for maximum versatility

 Built-in grip to this all stainless steel exterior

 - Weight0.32 ounces